SanjeevaRDodlapati/QeMLflow/docs/integrations/README.md

-# ChemML Integration Documentation
+# QeMLflow Integration Documentation

-**Comprehensive guide for integrating external models into ChemML**
+**Comprehensive guide for integrating external models into QeMLflow**

 ---

 ## 📋 Overview

-ChemML provides a flexible framework for integrating external machine learning models, quantum computing tools, and scientific libraries.
+QeMLflow provides a flexible framework for integrating external machine learning models, quantum computing tools, and scientific libraries.
 This guide covers the complete integration process from basic adapters to advanced workflows.

 ## 🚀 Quick Integration